ckincaid17/cs106a-summer-2018/README.md

 subparts of various pages.
 Here are the relevant files for various tasks you may want to do:

+- **Initial setup and customization: ** see `courseInfo.py` for various constants you must specify containing information about your course offering.
+These constants define content displayed on various pages; info about these constants is documented within the file.

 - **Posting announcements:** add a `<div class="well">` element to `templates/announcements.html` containing your announcement.
 See existing announcements, as well as `templates/announcements-old.html`, for example